EU leaders to weigh how to talk trade with Trump as tariffs loom

 The EU leaders’ second topic on Thursday, taxation, also threatens to expose transatlantic strains.

-The European Commission on Wednesday proposed rules to make digital companies pay more tax, with U.S. tech giants such as Google (GOOGL.O), Facebook (FB.O) and Amazon (AMZN.O) set to foot a large chunk of a potential 5 billion euro ($6.1 billion)bill.
+The European Commission on Wednesday proposed rules to make digital companies pay more tax, with U.S. tech giants such as Google, Facebook and Amazon set to foot a large chunk of a potential 5 billion euro ($6.1 billion)bill.

 EU Economics Commissioner Pierre Moscovici brushed off accusations that he was going after rich American tech companies to enrich EU coffers and France, Germany, Italy, Britain and Spain welcomed the proposals in a joint statement.